Cooper-Frye sampling with short-range repulsion: Method

 \subsubsection{Grand-canonical ensemble}

-So far the sampling has been discussed in the context of the canonical ensemble, i.e. for the case where the total number $N$ is fixed.
-It can also be useful to consider the situation where the total number $N$ itself fluctuates event-by-event.
+So far, the sampling has been discussed in the context of the canonical ensemble, i.e. for the case where the total number $N$ is fixed.
+Consider the situation where the total number $ N $ itself fluctuates event-by-event.
 One example of this scenario is the grand-canonical ensemble, where the system can exchange particles with a heat bath.
 Even in the canonical ensemble, the total number of particles of a given type can fluctuate if the system is multi-component.
-A relevant example for our studies is the baryons and antibaryons in the canonical ensemble hadron resonance gas.
-Even though the net number of baryons is conserved exactly, the individual numbers of baryons and antibaryons do fluctuate.
+A relevant example for the present studies is the baryons and antibaryons in the canonical ensemble hadron resonance gas.
+Even though the net number of baryons is precisely conserved, the individual numbers of baryons and antibaryons fluctuate.

 The generic way to incorporate the fluctuations of $N$ is to fold the canonical ensemble procedure with the sampling of the total number $N$ in each event.
-As an example, here we consider sampling of the grand-canonical excluded volume model.
-Thus, simulations are performed not for a fixed total number $N$, but for a fixed mean number $\mean{N}$ that fluctuates in accordance with the grand-canonical ensemble distribution given by the EV model.
-The sampling is performed in two steps: \begin{enumerate} \item The total number $N$ is sampled from the grand-canonical excluded volume model.
-Here we use the method described in Ref.~\cite{Vovchenko:2020kwg}. \item The coordinates of the $N$ particles are sampled using the method described in the previous Sec.~\ref{sec:sampleEV}. \end{enumerate}
+For example, the sampling of the grand-canonical excluded volume model is explored here.
+Thus, simulations are performed not for a fixed total number $N$, but for a fixed mean number $\mean{N}$ that fluctuates following the grand-canonical ensemble distribution given by the EV model.
+The sampling is performed in two steps: \begin{enumerate} \item The total number $N$ is sampled from the grand-canonical excluded volume model, where the method described in Ref.~\cite{Vovchenko:2020kwg} is used. \item The coordinates of the $N$ particles are sampled using the method described in Sec.~\ref{sec:sampleEV}. \end{enumerate}

-Figure~\ref{fig:wGCE} shows the results of the sampling for $w_\alpha$ as functions of $\alpha$ in the grand-canonical ensemble.
+Figure~\ref{fig:wGCE} shows the sampling results for $w_\alpha$ as functions of $\alpha$ in the grand-canonical ensemble.
 For $\alpha \to 1$ the results approach the grand-canonical value, as expected.
 The finite-size effects play a role at finite $\alpha$, keeping $\tilde w_\alpha$ slightly above the grand-canonical limiting value.
 For $\alpha \to 0$, $\tilde w_\alpha$ approaches the Poisson limit of unity.